The Best Vintage-Inspired Paint Colors — 6 Expert-Approved Shades for a Touch of Chic Nostalgia

 4. Muted Blues

 I would argue, that blue is quickly becoming this year's new neutral.
-From light blues to pops of deep navies, the calming color is a timeless living room color, or a shade for any space you want to create a chic yet serene environment.
+From light blues to pops of deep navies, it is a timeless living room color or a shade for any space you want to create a chic yet serene environment.

-Vintage blues often feel a bit more muted, usually with a darker tone.
-You want to look for a shade of blue that feels lived in, and the darker tones of a muted blue add a feeling of depth and mood, which caters nicely with that antique charm.
-Blues can be incorporated into wall color, as well as decor moments like finding the best accent chair in a muted blue, or choosing a rug that incorporates the color.
+Vintage blues often feel more muted, usually with a darker tone.
+You want to look for a shade of blue that feels lived in, and the darker tones of a muted blue add a feeling of depth and mood, playing nicely with that antique charm.

 5. Earthy Greens

-Green is a color that ultimately never goes out of style, but it does find itself changing shape constantly throughout the seasons.
-This summer, bright and vibrant greens took over the spotlight, but an earth-toned green will be better suited for that more traditional aesthetic.
+Green is a color that ultimately never goes out of style, but it does find itself changing tone throughout the seasons.
+This summer, bright and vibrant greens took the spotlight, but an earth-toned green will be better suited for a more traditional aesthetic.
 Amy says that olive green is a particular shade she is seeing making a comeback in the world of color, given that it caters to a 70s, retro look.

 Olive green leans into a more recent, retro aesthetic meaning that it's one of the best ways to get the mid-century modern look.
-I am envisioning this lively color choice in plush, velvet chairs to adorn a living room, or as a striking way to paint your kitchen cabinetry.
+I envision this lively color choice in plush, velvet chairs, or as a striking way to paint your kitchen cabinetry.
 Whatever way you choose to incorporate these earthy greens into your home, you are sure to score on the chic scale.

 6. Deep Purples